tanqory/api-client/README.md

 - 🔍 **Flexible Queries**: Easily filter, sort, and paginate data with powerful query options
 - 🌐 **Country-specific Content**: Support for country-specific product and collection data
 - ⚡ **Lightweight**: Minimal dependencies with a clean, simple API
-- 📝 **TypeScript Support**: Built-in TypeScript definitions for better development experience
+- 📝 **Full TypeScript Support**: Built with TypeScript for excellent developer experience and type safety
+- 🛡️ **Type Safety**: Complete type definitions for all API responses and request parameters

 ## Installation